Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

 “I could have been — I should have been — more of a statesman about how I represented some of my positions,” Stone said in a 2007 interview, according to the Vail Daily.
 Menconi wrote a letter to the editor praising Stone after his death in Nevada last month.

-While Menconi is an unabashed social justice activist and war protestor who left his SOS Outreach nonprofit to become a fulltime activist – and has been arrested protesting congressional committee hearings – his gracious nod to Stone overlooks the role Stone played in radicalizing the local GOP and chasing off moderates who could actually get elected.
+Menconi is an unabashed social justice activist and founder of the SOS Outreach nonprofit for at-risk youth – a war protestor who has been arrested disrupting congressional hearings on military funding – but his gracious nod to Stone overlooks the role Stone played in radicalizing the local GOP and chasing off moderates who could actually get elected.

 Michael Cacioppo, a conservative political gadfly and publisher of the local Business Briefs newspaper, has played a role in that extremism as well, trolling Menconi in the Facebook comments following a Vail Daily story about Stone’s death with this falsehood: “Democrat Commissioner Arn Menconi was so radical, he couldn’t even condemn the downing of the Twin Towers in New York City on September 11th, 2001.”
 That statement simply isn’t true.